sensorium/Mozzi/README.md

   - If you do not require WiFi in your sketch, you should turn it off, _explicitly_, using WiFi.mode(WIFI_OFF).
   - A juicy enough, well regulated power supply, and a stabilizing capacitor between VCC and Gnd can help a lot.
   - As the (PDM) output signal is digital, a single transistor can be used to amplify it to an independent voltage level.
 - The audio output resolution is always 16 bits on this platform, _internally_.
-Thus, in updateAudio, you should scale your output samples to a full 16 bit range.
-The actual output bittiness cannot easily be quantified, due to PDM coding.
+Thus, in updateAudio(), you should scale your output samples to a full 16 bit range.
+The effective number of output bits cannot easily be quantified, due to PDM coding.
 - audioHook() calls yield() once for every audio sample generated.
 Thus, as long as your audio output buffer does not run empty, you should not need any additional yield()'s inside loop().
-- TODO: fight code ugliness

-## Unrelated notes

-- STM32 could support PDM coded output via Serial1 or Serial2, too.
-(Serial1 is fastest)
-- I think it would be cool, if there was a macro for automatic scaling of the output to the audio output resolution, so that you don't have to fiddle with updateAudio() every time you change the audio output options / switch to HIFI_MODE / switch to a different CPU.
-"SCALE_AUDIO8(value)", "SCALE_AUDIO16(value)", "SCALE_AUDIO(x, value)", which will assume the given input bittiness, and shift ot the required output bittiness (if needed).